by Texas Homesteader ~

 Preserve the Food You Can’t Eat Fresh

-And I’ve found that oftentimes when I’m buying fruit by the pound I get more value buying the smaller-sized bananas, apples, etc. Typically when eaten as a snack it’s one fruit, large or small.
-I can get more smaller fruits by the pound than larger ones.
+More Fruits By The Pound – I’ve found that oftentimes when I’m buying fruit by the pound I get more value buying the smaller-sized bananas, apples, etc.

-Homemade Things Instead Of Buying Premade
+Homemade Items Instead Of Buying Premade

-A fresh jalapeno or sliced cucumber can go into an empty jalapeno or pickle jar.
+Cheap Pickles or Jalapenos: A fresh jalapeno or sliced cucumber can go into an empty jalapeno or pickle jar.
 The brine leftover in those empty jars will pickle that fresh cucumber or those jalapenos for very little cost and with no waste.

-Choose Less Expensive Snacks
+Choose Less Expensive Low-Waste Snacks

-Expensive colas were replaced with sun-brewed tea.
+Expensive colas were replaced with fresh sun-brewed tea.
 (Trifecta win – hugely less expensive, much healthier and less trash since the teabag just goes into my * tumbling composter)

-We buy a bag of popcorn kernels for about a dollar and it pops up GALLONS of Popcorn with very little landfill waste.
+Popcorn is a fun inexpensive snack but I hated the waste!
+So we buy a bag of popcorn kernels for about a dollar and it pops up GALLONS of Popcorn with very little landfill waste.

 Coupons Don’t Always Save Money